 William chose a remote Kenyan log cabin, Rutundo Lodge, away from the limelight, to have the biggest moment of their life.
-Accessible by air, horseback or 15KM walk, the cabin surrounded by the natural beauty of Kenya was the peaceful and romantic place to be on his knee.
+Accessible by air, horseback, or 15KM walk, the cabin surrounded by the natural beauty of Kenya was the peaceful and romantic place to be on his knee.

 The same month the couple attended the society wedding together.
-It was the first time William and Catherine arrived together at some event, fueling the rumours that they might already be engaged.
+It was the first time William and Catherine arrived together at some event, fueling the rumors that they might already be engaged.
 And much to their delight, they were!

 Clarence House announced the engagement on 16 November 2010.
 William proposed to his girlfriend with his Mother’s Oval Sapphire and Diamond Engagement ring that he was carrying in his backpack for 3 weeks while looking for a perfect moment.

 A video of the Engagement photocall.

 On her first appearance, Catherine made it clear that she is here to mark an impact not only on the royal family but on the world also.
 She started it by wearing Issa wrap dress -a high street brand that gave birth to a new term in the fashion world – Kate Effect.
 The dress was such a big hit that the Company Issa was not able to cope up with the demand and eventually closed down.